CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction: LLM-as-a-Judge Prompt Architecture

 Besides this choice, you should also give a score on each aspect for each audio on a scale of 1-10, where 1 means terrible and 10 means excellent.
-You can give float scores like 7.5, the max precision is 1 decimal place. \begin{itemize} \item Please note that current ai-generated music usually has some limitations, so it's rare to a high score like 9 or 10. \item Besides your general impression, scoring should also take basic musical elements into consideration, such as genre, rhythm, melody, arrangement, timbre, and musical structure. \end{itemize}
+You can give float scores like 7.5, the max precision is 1 decimal place. \begin{itemize} \item Please note that current ai-generated music usually has some limitations, so it's rare to a high score like 9 or 10.

-For \textbf{music quality}, you can consider: \begin{itemize} \item recording quality (no distortion and scratches) \item instrument validity (does it sound like the real instrument, where ai commonly struggles with orchestral instruments and traditional instruments) \item rhythm (stability and creativity) \item melody (stability and creativity) \item arrangement (stability: are the instruments appearing in a logical way, creativity: are there interesting musical ideas) \item musical structure (repetition and variation, does the music evolve over time if it's a long piece) \item Each failure in one of these aspects should deduct points from the score. \end{itemize}